QuantEcon/lecture-python.myst/lectures/var_dmd.md

-For some situations that we are interested in, $X^\top  X $ can be close to singular, a situation that can make some numerical algorithms  be error-prone.
+For some situations that we are interested in, $X^\top  X $ can be close to singular, a situation that  makes some numerical algorithms  be inaccurate.

-To acknowledge that possibility, we'll use  efficient algorithms for computing and for constructing reduced rank approximations of  $\hat A$ in formula {eq}`eq:hatAversion0`.
+To acknowledge that possibility, we'll use  efficient algorithms to  constructing a **reduced-rank approximation** of  $\hat A$ in formula {eq}`eq:hatAversion0`.

+Such an approximation to our vector autoregression will no longer fit perfectly.

 The $ i $th  row of $ \hat A $ is an $ m \times 1 $ vector of regression coefficients of $ X_{i,t+1} $ on $ X_{j,t}, j = 1, \ldots, m $.